wraiford/encrypt-gib/README.md

 ### short-circuit (aka shortcut) brute force attacks

-If used in non-multipass mode, encrypt-gib is susceptible to short-circuit brute forcing, if the brute forcer knows the expected shape that plaintext starts with, e.g. if it's a JSON object and starts with a `{` character.
+If used in stream mode (non-multipass block mode), encrypt-gib is susceptible to short-circuit brute forcing, if the brute forcer knows the expected shape that plaintext starts with, e.g. if it's a JSON object and starts with a `{` character.
 In this case, the brute forcer only has to guess secrets against a small subset of the initial ciphertext.
 Once a guess is deemed incorrect on the small subset of ciphertext, they can move on to the next guess, avoiding processing the ciphertext as a whole.

-### sectioned multipass short-circuit mitigation
+### multipass block mode short-circuit mitigation

-In order to help mitigate against this, there is a `multipass` parameter that requires larger blocks of alphabets to be created before decryption (i.e. dereferencing the index into a JIT alphabet), is possible even for the first character.
+In order to help mitigate against this, there is a `blockMode` parameter that requires larger blocks of alphabets to be created before decryption (i.e. dereferencing the index into a JIT alphabet), is possible even for the first character.
 This should be used in combination with the `indexingMode` parameter set to `lastIndexOf`, which will usually force multiple passes to be fully made even for the very first character.

-This works because the multipass mode has a concept of "sections".
-Each section is built up with some number of minimal number of passes that extend the alphabets of each plaintext character in that section as a whole.
+This works because each block section is built up with some number of minimal number of passes that extend the alphabets of each plaintext character in that section as a whole.
 So given alphabets a0, a1, ..., an, where n is the character index into that section,